Richard Petty leads the Top 30 list with 200 wins

-Arguably the most underrated dynasty in sports, Johnson (and crew chief Chad Knaus) won seven Cup championships (2006, ’07, ’08, ’09, ’10, ’13, ’16) for Hendrick Motorsports.
+Arguably the most underrated dynasty in sports, Johnson (and crew chief Chad Knaus) won seven Cup championships (2006, '07, '08, '09, '10, '13, '16) for Hendrick Motorsports.
 Johnson is taking part in his last full-time season as a driver and while he may be a long shot to break the all-time Cup title record, for which he is currently tied with Richard Petty and Dale Earnhardt, that doesn't mean he won't find his way to victory lane a final time or two.

 t-6.
 Cale Yarborough – 83 wins